When the Flow Needs to Change

 • Engagement over stretch

-• Function over appearance
+• Intention over intensity

-What This Looks Like in Practice
+What That Actually Looks Like

-• Bracing my core and bending my knees before folding forward
+• Activating the core before folding forward

 Catherine Pryor Miller | Body Unwound Therapeutics